liferay-days/pod-sdk-gradle/README.md

 + `com.liferay.launchpad:sdk`
 + `com.liferay.launchpad:api`

+### Provided scope is optional

-However, even if you put these as `compile` dependency, the plugin will ignore these jars and they will not be bundled in the pod.
+Even if you put these dependencies as `compile` dependency and do not define `provided` scope - everything will work!
+Plugin will ignore these jars and they will not be bundled in the pod.

 ## Usage